sems/minecraft-paper-server/README.md

 # Additional setup

+## Spawning of Phantoms

+From past experiences I noticed that a lot of players do not like interaction with Phantoms.
+So there are disabled in this template by default.
+You may still choose you re-enable the feature by using the following command: `/gamerule doInsomnia true`.
+To disable them from spawing use `/gamerule doInsomnia false` which is set and done by default.

 ## Dynmap

 > There are already some changes made to this template, including the dynmap configuration.
 Below you will find a small but comprehensive guide about, some basic changes, where some are already done.
 You may want to use these instructions in some other way.